The Best Grant Writing Podcasts of 2023

 You’ll enjoy this if: you are the executive of your nonprofit and are looking for information about effectively leading in the top position of your organization.

-How it hits the mark: while only a small number of episodes, the show hosts regular expert guests and has a valuable set of discussion topics for nonprofit leaders.
+How it hits the mark: The show hosts regular expert guests and has a valuable set of discussion topics for nonprofit leaders.

 Episode Spotlight: learn the mistakes most nonprofits make when applying for funds in Grant Writing and Management.